linkerd/website/linkerd.io/content/blog/browser-testing-from-scratch-building-quick-and-easy-integration-tests-with-webdriverio-and-saucelabs.md

 want to manually control where the test goes).

 {{< fig
-  alt="SauceLabs dashboard screenshot"
-  src="/uploads/2019/04/saucelabs-dashboard-screenshot.png" >}}
-*Screenshot of the SauceLabs dashboard.
-It's a browser... in a browser... in* *YOUR browser...*
+  alt="SauceLabs dashboard screenshot showing a report of an integration test" title="SauceLabs dashboard screenshot." src="/uploads/2019/04/saucelabs-dashboard-screenshot.png" >}}

 If any tests fail, you'll immediately get the URL in your terminal window with a video of the test and information about what happened.
 (Break the test and try